MattechLab/monalisa/_sources/7-1_thermodyn_info.rst.txt

       :align: center
       :alt: heat_engine_2

-We will imagine that any conected proper subsest :math:`\Omega` of phase space contains a certain amount of our "phase space ideal gas".
-Inpired by the equation that describs an ideal gas with constant temperature, we set
+We will imagine that any connected proper subsest :math:`\Omega` of phase space contains a certain amount of our "phase space ideal gas".
+Inpired by the equation that describes an ideal gas with constant temperature, we set

 .. math ::